-But therein lies the real strength of the film release approach.
-Very significant budgets are poured into a very short span of time.
+But therein lays the real strength of the film release approach.
+Very significant budgets are poured into a very short amount of time.
 According to a recent Variety article citing data from the Motion Picture Association of America, the average film in 2003 had a marketing spend of \$39 million, about double the \$19.8 million level of 1996.

-A budget of \$39 million invested in an average spending window of just 10 weeks looks for all intents and purposes like a portion of a \$200 million annual investment.
+A budget of \$39 million invested in an average spending window of ten weeks looks for all intents and purposes like a \$200 million dollar investment.
 And that's just for average films.
-What about the tentpole films, with marketing budgets far exceeding \$39 million?
-A \$50 million or \$60 million marketing spend will deliver the energy and impact of a \$300 million brand to filmgoing consumers sensitive to the buzz created in the release window.
+What about the tent pole films with marketing budgets far exceeding \$39 million?
+A \$50 or \$60 million marketing spend will deliver the energy and impact of a \$300 million brand to film-going consumers sensitive to the buzz created in the release window.

-Using this strategy, film releases are able to accomplish many important things:
+Utilizing this strategy, film releases are able to accomplish many important things:

-- Reach masses of consumers quickly. - Achieve high levels of exposure and impact in all media used. - Use many points of contact, intersecting consumers in both mainline and alternative channels.
+- Reach masses of consumers quickly - Achieve high levels of exposure and impact in all media utilized - Utilize many points of contact, intersecting consumers in both main-line and alternative channels